Mapping class groups of simply connected 4-manifolds with boundary

 The proof in the $\CAT=\TOP$ case is entirely analogous.
-Note that we perform topological surgery on a 6-manifold, and apply the topological 6-dimensional $h$-cobordism theorem.
+Note that we perform topological surgery on a 6-manifold $Z$, in order to convert it into an $h$-cobordism.
+We then apply the topological 6-dimensional $h$-cobordism theorem.
 To apply surgery in the topological category one needs \cite[Essay~III,~Appendix~C]{MR0645390}.
 The details necessary for adapting the proof of the smooth $h$-cobordism theorem to the topological case are explained in~\cite[Essay~III, \S 3.4]{MR0645390}. \end{proof}